Punctured groups for exotic fusion systems: Punctured groups for exotic fusion systems at odd primes

 It remains to show hypothesis (iv) of Lemma~\ref{L:ClParkerExotic} for $\ov{\F}$.
+Notice that $[\ov{S},\ov{S}]=[\ov{A},\ov{U}]$ is a proper $\mathbb{F}_q$-subspace of $\ov{A}$ and has thus index at least $q$ in $\ov{A}$.
+So it remains to show the first condition in (iv).
 Equivalently, we need to show that $\Aut_\F(S)=\Aut_{N_\F(Z)}(S)$ acts irreducibly on $A/[S,S]$.
 For the proof, we use the representations Clelland and Parker give for $G$ and $H_Q$, and the way they construct the free amalgamated product; see pp.~293 and pp.~296 in \cite{ClellandParker2010}.
 Let $\xi$ be a generator of $k^\times$.
 We have

 In the free amalgamated product $F(1,n,k,Q)$, the element $g\in H_Q$ is identified with

 and this element can be seen to act by scalar multiplication with $\xi^n$ on $y^n\in A=A(n,k)$ and thus on $A/[S,S]$.
 As $n\leq p-1$ and $\xi$ has order $q-1$, the action of $g$ on $A(n,k)/[S,S]$ is thus irreducible.
 Hence, the action of $\Aut_\F(S)$ on $A/[S,S]$ is irreducible.
 This shows that the hypothesis of Lemma~\ref{L:ClParkerExotic} is fulfilled with $\ov{\F}$ in place of $\F$, and thus $\ov{\F}=N_\F(Z)/Z$ is exotic as required. \end{proof}